-However if $f:X \to Y$ is map between pro-definable sets and $U$ is a $\G$-internal, iso-definable subset of $Y$, we do not know if $f \inv(U)$ must be $\G$-internal, even if $f$ is $\leq 2$-to-one.
+However if $f:X \to Y$ is a map between pro-definable sets and $U$ is a $\G$-internal, iso-definable subset of $Y$, we do not know if $f \inv(U)$ must be $\G$-internal, even if $f$ is $\leq 2$-to-one. \end{warning}

-\<{rem} Let $\G$ be a Skolemized o-minimal structure, $a \in \G^n$.
-Let $D$ be a definable subset of $\G^n$ such that $a$ belongs to the topological closure $cl(D)$ of $D$.
-Then there exists a definable type $p$ on $D$ with limit $a$. \>{rem}

-\prf Consider the family $F$ of all rectangles (products of intervals) whose interior contains $a$.
-This is a definable family, directed downwards under containment.
-By Lemma 2.19 of \cite{mst} there exists a definable type $q$ on $F$ concentrating, for each $b \in F$, on $\{b' \in F: b' \subseteq b \}$.
-Since $a \in cl(D)$, there exists a definable (Skolem) function $g$ such that for $u \in F$, $g(u) \in u \meet D$.
-To conclude it is enough to set $p =g_{*}(q)$. \eprf An alternative proof is provided, in our case, by \lemref{cc3}.

-It follows that if the limit of any definable type on $D$ exists and lies in $D$, then $D$ is closed.
-Conversely, if $D$ is bounded, any definable type on $D$ will have a limit, and if $D$ is closed then this limit is necessarily in $D$.

-\subsection{Orthogonality to $\Gamma$}
+\section{Orthogonality to $\Gamma$}